How does standardizing vascular diagnostics improve outcomes?

-In the past decade, there has been a surge in hospital mergers and practice acquisitions, creating lower costs and improved health care delivery; however, these benefits don’t happen without significant effort.
-Post-acquisition or -merger, the hospital needs to assess the whole operation to identify opportunities for streamlining and standardizing services across all entities.
+Cardiology practices continue to be acquisition targets for health care systems.
+These mergers have many benefits such as lower costs and improved health care delivery; however, these benefits don’t happen without significant effort including standardizing vascular diagnostics.
+Post-acquisition or -merger, the hospital needs to assess the whole operation to identify opportunities for streamlining and standardizing vascular diagnostic services across all entities.
 When it comes time to standardizing the cardiovascular services lines, particularly when different groups of physicians or different departments are involved, an area that needs to be addressed are the services, quality standards, protocols, and criteria of the non-invasive vascular lab.

-But sometimes it is difficult for the new system to see the efficiencies and inefficiencies of their system and services lines.
-Creation of teams consisting of members of the merged facilities, including physicians and administrators who are or were integral to the operation of their separate labs, may lead to divisiveness or indecision on how to best
+Many times it is difficult for the new system to see the efficiencies and inefficiencies of their system and services lines.
+The creation of teams consisting of members of the merged facilities, including physicians and administrators who are or were integral to the operation of their separate labs, may lead to divisiveness or indecision on how to best precede with the integration.
+Sometimes it is best to bring in a neutral party; a company or firm that specializes in the integration of vascular services.

 A good consultant will provide an assessment of the situation and meet with key personnel to determine the goals and values of the organization.
 They will get the input of all involved to determine the individual and group goals to minimize strife and maximize cooperation.
 Consultants should be asking some form of the following questions: